bitsandsalsa/lxd_gui_container/README.md

 * to reduce complexity, some things are hard-coded (e.g., the directory in container and host for bind mounts)
   * bind mount for xpra is hard-coded to */home/ubuntu/.xpra* in container
   * bind mount for file share is hard-coded to */home/ubuntu/share* in container
+  * bind mounts for mapped files are hard-coded to */home/ubuntu/maps/* in container
 * keeping the container software up-to-date is left up to the user.
 However, it is probably already handled by the container OS
 * using an unprivileged container means more effort is needed for sharing files.
-This is addressed by using ACLs for the bind mount such that the container user and host user may read and write
+This is addressed by using ACLs for the bind mount such that the container user and host user may read and write.
+This container user is the same across all containers.
 * container user id is hard-coded to 1001000
 * container networking uses the default bridge and SSH is hard-coded to use "ubuntu" username and IPv4
 * it is possible that a client may try to connect to an existing display because the display numbers are chosen with a small entropy source; the `$RANDOM` parameter in Bash
+* newline characters in files that are mapped into a container will cause problems

 ## How it Works